 Requirements

-In order to successfully complete the Co-operative Internship Program, students must complete ECIP 200.1 and a minimum of three of the following courses, in addition to the regular requirements for a Bachelor of Science in Engineering (B.E.) program:
+To successfully complete the Co-operative Internship Program, students must complete ECIP 200.1 and a minimum of three of the following courses, in addition to the regular requirements for a Bachelor of Science in Engineering (B.E.) program:

 Required Courses (1 credit unit)